GWA Tarifa Wing Pro Event 2023 from 11 – 14 Oct

 Competitors included the current Foil Freestyle World Champions Balz Müller (men) and Eva Wyss (women), as well as Titouan Galea, Maxime Chabloz, Fernando Novaes, Halim Basri, Abel Lago and Francesco Cappuzzo, amongst many others.

 Congratulations to all of the winners, as well as to the rest of the riders, who made the competition such an exciting one!

 The event was a huge success and great fun for all involved!
 With the support of the Junta de Andalucia, the Diputacion de Cádiz, the Ayuntamiento de Tarifa, Duotone/Fanatic, Red Bull and Balneario beach Club, Tarifa has once again proved itself to be the perfect host city with a perfect location for wind and water sports.
 Why not plan your next beach holiday there?

-With the GWA’s successful 2020 and the pro event in Tarifa setting the bar high, they have announced the official GWA’s 2021 world tour.
-This will be the first world tour for international wing foil events and is not to be missed by lovers of wing sports!
+2021 was the first tour for international wing foil events and is not to be missed by lovers of wing sports!
 With 5 of the best locations across the world set in their events calendar, there is a lot to look forward to throughout the new year in this sport.
 From Portugal to Brazil, the GWA have gone all out in setting up this world tour to be a display of skills from the best pros around the world.
 They have stated the event is open to the public with limited spaces for pros to register.
-The event, unfortunately, will be subject change in relation to the pandemic.
+The event, unfortunately, will be subject to change in relation to the pandemic.
 We are looking forward to this event, and many others as the success and popularity of wingfoiling continues to grow across the world.